Postal service disruption

 If you're currently receiving payments or benefits by direct deposit, the deposit won’t be affected during an interruption.

 If you'd like your payments to be deposited directly into your bank account, contact the program to setup direct deposit so your payments are not delayed.
-The program may need you to complete and return a form by fax or in person.
+The program may need you to complete and return a form (how you need to complete the form may vary by program).

 Cheques